- Are all of the amps hand-wired?

 [ ^Top ]15.
 What is the difference between a tube rectifier and a solid-state rectifier?

 The rectifier is the first component in the amp's power supply that starts the process of converting - or "rectifying" - the incoming AC voltage into the required DC voltage that the amp needs.
-The rectifier and the power supply does not process or amplify the audio directly, but the design of the power supply and the chosen rectification will have an effect on the amp's feel and response while playing.
+The rectifier and the power supply do not process or amplify the audio directly, but the design of the power supply and the chosen rectification will have an effect on the amp's feel and response while playing.

 A rectifier is simply a diode.
 The earliest versions of diodes were vacuum tube rectifiers.
 As solid-state diodes became more readily available - and less expensive - they became viable options as substitutes for tube rectifiers.
 Both achieve the same objective, however, a tube rectifier has different internal properties than a solid-state diode.
 The tube rectifier has internal resistance which creates a voltage drop and "sag."
 This effects the immediacy of available voltage from the power supply and gives the amp a different feel.
 Furthermore, a tube rectifier has limits which hinder it from being an option for higher power amplifiers, which is why they are typically used in more vintage, lower powered amps.